CDCgov/prime-reportstream/prime-router/docs/design/proposals/translation-template-test-plan.md

 ## Proposal on *what* to test
 We should write tests when:
-- The spec specifies a condition
+- The spec specifies a condition.
 - There is a requirement specified by a sender or receiver.
 This means that there needs to be a test for every rule in a sender or receiver transform, This includes the default transform since these are ReportStream specific rules we are implementing
+  - This can be done by comparing segments rather than field by field.
-- We have created an extension not specified in the spec
+- We have created an extension not specified in the spec.
+- We also want to test the losslessness of an HL7 message being transformed into a FHIR message and then back to an HL7 message.
+Losslessness beign defined as the data being in the same place it was when originally passed in.

 ## Options for *how* to test
+This proposal is not choosing a way to test, just documenting the concerns brought up by the team in the process of making the proposal about the different types of tests that we could use.
 1. Continue with integration tests
     - These would be specific to the field they are trying to test rather than a cluster of fields
     - Named after the field they are trying to test